lenamasek/lenamasek.github.io/_posts/2015-09-25-how-to-learn.markdown

 category: blog
 ---

-Learning can be difficult.
-When we're out of organized school systems and trying to learn things on our own, maybe through a YouTube video or SkillShare class, it can be hard to find an optimal structure for learning to actually retain practical information.
-I've been finding a common trend: we need to learn how to actually learn new things.
+Learning can be difficult, especially if we don't know how to learn.
+To a point, knowing how to learn comes naturally, but there are a lot of tools for retention and growth that teachers in school never taught us.
+Many students learn to memorize, not to retain and put into real life practice what they "learned."
+When trying to learn new things as an adult, we face these issues again.
+I've been finding that we need to learn how to actually learn new things.

-### Slack: A Place to Learn
+### Slack: A Place for Learning
-A few months ago, [Sebastian](https://twitter.com/sgosztyla), a video and mobile game developer in Chicago, tweeted at a few web designers/developers, asking if there was a [Slack](http://slack.com) set up for Chicago web people to talk and share knowledge, and if so, could he join?
-I'm glad he asked, because there wasn't a central meeting/chatting platform set up at the time, but [now there is](http://chicagofriends.website), set up by [Savannah](http://sava.nnah.rocks) *(she has the best url by the way).*

-So many great tips/links/info/knowledge/jokes/memes are shared daily in that Slack, which is now a gathering place for almost 60 people of many different backgrounds and experiences with the web.
-Some folks are senior back-end web developers, some are entry level front-end developers, some are designers (of many kinds) looking to get more comfortable with web, and some are corporate IT managers.

-I'll probably share more about the wealth of information shared in this Slack in future posts, but one topic a few months ago is something I've been wanting to share for awhile.
-[Erick De La Rosa](http://twitter.com/eeedlr) asked the group about tools to learn JQuery/Javascript, which yielded many great responses that come from lots of experience.
+A few months ago, in a [Chicago Web Friends Slack](http://chicagofriends.website) – a group for Chicago web designers, developers, and anyone interested in the web to talk and share knowledge – [Erick De La Rosa](http://twitter.com/eeedlr) asked about tools to learn JQuery/Javascript, which yielded many great responses that come from lots of experience.

 Erick mentioned that he completed relevant courses on CodeAcademy, but he brings up a good point: